Music… will help dissolve your perplexities and purify your character and sensibilities,

 and in time of care and sorrow, will keep a fountain of joy alive in you.

 At Christ Lutheran we strive to fill our worship services with vocal, instrumental and congregational music of the highest quality in a diversity of styles.

-Of the Land and Seasons
+Of the Land and Seasons Liturgy

 We regularly include Of the Land and Seasons, a folksong paraphrase setting of the Holy Communion service, three times annually: Winter, Summer and Fall.
 Even though we are a suburban congregation, Christ Lutheran celebrates and honors the contributions of those who plant, nurture and harvest and those who conserve and preserve the natural resources on which we all depend.

-The Christ Lutheran Chuch organ was built by the Johnson and Son Organ Company of Westfield MA in 1874, their Opus 401.
+The Christ Lutheran Church organ was built by the Johnson and Son Organ Company of Westfield MA in 1874, their Opus 401.
 The instrument was rebuilt by the Andover Organ Company of Methuen, MA and installed at Christ Lutheran in 1977.

 In the fall we offer Silent Movie Night, offered to all at no charge.
 Donations are gratefully received for the Metrowest Asylee Family Coalition, a faith-based organization formed in 2021 to accompany asylees by providing support for food, clothing, housing, medical care, legal services, transportation and incidentals.
 Coalition congregations include Christ the King Lutheran Church (Holliston) Peace Lutheran Church (Wayland) Christ Lutheran Church (Natick) UU Area Church (Sherborn) Wellesley Village Church and UU Wellesley Hills.